Translate Charitable Plugin

 Once the setup is done, not only we’re translating the Charitable plugin, but we’ll also translate the gettext strings that might come from the Reach theme.

-We also want to download and install the Reach Childtheme.
+You can also download and install the Reach Childtheme.
 This way, changes to our theme won’t be deleted if we update the parent theme.

 It’s a great way of making CSS and template changes while still receiving bug fixes, security updates, and even new features from our parent theme.

-To speed up our setup, we’re going to use the demo content available for Charitable and Reach.
+To speed up our setup, we’re going to use the sample data available for Charitable.

 4. Setting Up the Homepage